Outdoor Play and Learning Programme (OPAL)

 To help your child make the most of our outdoor play areas, please ensure they have the correct equipment in school.
 Some areas can only be accessed with wellies and waterproof clothing.
 While we are developing strategies to minimise mess, we do live in Foulridge, where heavy rain is common!

-We are delighted to share our OPAL journey with our families.
-Starting in the Spring term of 2026 and continuing each term thereafter, we will be hosting a Parent Play Day, giving parents the opportunity to play alongside their children and experience the joy and benefits of OPAL firsthand.
+We were delighted to share our OPAL journey with our families.
+A Parent Play Day took place on 13th February 2026, providing parents with the opportunity to play alongside their children and experience the joy and benefits of OPAL firsthand.
+The event was very well attended and was a great success, with families engaging positively in outdoor play and enjoying the experience together.

 It’s All About Community!

 We have been extremely fortunate to receive the support of our families and local community in creating incredible spaces for our children.
-Our latest project has developed a variety of social spaces including a huge sandpit within the school grounds.
+Our latest projects have developed a variety of social spaces including a huge sandpit within the school grounds.

 A next project is to create a quieter area where children can enjoy the peace and tranquility of nature.
 By rewilding sections of the field and allowing the grass to grow tall, we hope to attract bees, butterflies, and other insects.